tungyen/Deep_learning_CV/Object_detection_2d/SSD/README.md

 # SSD #
 First you should follow [My Dataset Guidance](https://github.com/tungyen/Deep_learning_CV/tree/master/Dataset) to download the Paskal VOC 2012 dataset.
 This part includes SSD (Single Stage Detector) for image object detection.
-For the first time use of Paskal VOC dataset, please add argument --voc_download True to download dataset under Dataset folder.To download different year of Paskal VOC dataset, change voc_year in argument.
+For the first time use of Paskal VOC dataset, please change download in the base config to true for downloading datasets.

 ## Experiment ##